 Birth of a legend.
-Following King Richard's death in France, archer Robin Longstride, along with Will Scarlett, Alan-a-Dale and Little John, returns to England.
-They encounter the dying Robert of Locksley, whose party was ambushed by treacherous Godfrey, who hopes to facilitate a French invasion of England.
-Robin promises the dying knight he will return his sword to his father Walter in Nottingham.
-Here Walter encourages him to impersonate the dead man to prevent his land being confiscated by the crown, and he finds himself with Marian, a ready-made wife.
-Hoping to stir baronial opposition to weak King John and allow an easy French take-over, Godfrey worms his way into the king's service as Earl Marshal of England and brutally invades towns under the pretext of collecting Royal taxes.
+Following King Richard's (Danny Huston's) death in France, archer Robin Longstride (Russell Crowe), along with Will Scarlet (Scott Grimes), Allan A'Dayle (Alan Doyle), and Little John (Kevin Durand), returns to England.
+They encounter the dying Sir Robert Loxley (Douglas Hodge), whose party was ambushed by treacherous Godfrey (Mark Strong), who hopes to facilitate a French invasion of England.
+Robin promises the dying knight he will return his sword to his father Sir Walter Loxley (Max von Sydow) in Nottingham.
+Here, Sir Walter encourages him to impersonate the dead man to prevent his land being confiscated by the crown, and he finds himself with Marion (Cate Blanchett), a ready-made wife.
+Hoping to stir baronial opposition to weak Prince John (Oscar Isaac) and allow an easy French take-over, Godfrey worms his way into the Prince's service as Earl Marshal of England and brutally invades towns under the pretext of collecting Royal taxes.
 Can Robin navigate the ...Written by

 don @ minifie-1

 When the French king is preparing to land on the English Coast, he is told that they would land in "about 40 minutes".
 Time was not measured in minutes at that time.
 The closest they could tell was before mid-day or after mid-day.
 See more »

 I was an old maid when Robert courted me.
 I was a daughter of a respectable widow with a thimbleful of noble blood.
 We were wed, and then a week later he left to join ship for France and the Holy Lands.
 And that was my married life, to a man I hardly knew.

 A good knight.

 Short but sweet.

 I mean he was a good knight.